Common Questions About Being a Northridge Knight

 Here, we provide what we believe to be the most helpful information from our Student-Parent Handbook.
 For details on all policies and procedures, please review the full Student-Parent Handbook.

-My son just missed a day of school because he was sick.
-How does he get the assignments he missed?
+How does my son get assignments he missed because he is sick?
 A quick phone call or email to a fellow classmate will do the trick.
 Or feel free to email your son’s teachers regarding missed assignments.

 Where do I find contact information for various departments and individuals?
 Faculty phone extensions and emails are listed under the Faculty Profiles tab on our website.

 What are the four Halls?
 The school is composed of four Halls -- Cavalier, Paladin, Riddervon, and Vytis.
 Each year, we assign new students to a Hall.
 All year long, the Halls earn points by receiving high grades, competing at Hall Fests, joining service days, and more.
 The competitions culminate in the Spring with the presentation of the Hall Trophy to the Hall with the most points.
-For more information on the Hall System please visit our website (northridgeprep.org/halls).
+For more information on the Hall System, click here.

 What are Class Overnights?
-Every year the 6th, 7th, 8th, 9th and 12th grades go on an overnight field trip.
-In the Middle School, these overnights are for fathers and sons.
-Overnights serve to build camaraderie, introduce new students to the community, and in the case of the 12th graders, instill a sense of leadership and responsibility for the school.
+Every year the 6th, 7th, 8th, 9th and 11th grades go on an overnight field trip.
+The 6th and 7th grade trips are for fathers and sons.
+Overnights serve to build camaraderie, and introduce new students to the community.
 We recommend every student attend these fun and formative trips.

 What’s it like at the Basketball games?
 Our school community -- teachers, alumni, and current students -- comes together in a special way at Basketball games.
 We have a student cheering section, called “The Super Fans,” which leads cheers and hosts students from our sister school, Willows Academy.
 The Northridge Pep Band also adds excitement to the environment.
 After the games, many students go to a nearby Portillo’s Restaurant.